joshuawdavidson/Planworld-v3-Client-API-Documentation/README.md

 POST DATA: entry= _plan entry text_ & parameters= _plan metadata struct_

+SUCCESS:
-SUCCESS: 201 Created for a journaling plan
+    > 201 Created for a journaling plan
-         200 OK for a traditional plan
+    > 200 OK for a traditional plan
+FAILURE:
-FAILURE: 403 Forbidden if the writer cannot update that plan
+    > 403 Forbidden if the writer cannot update that plan

 notes:
-	clients should GET /username/plan/settings before presenting the plan update form so that you can provide the appropriate parameters
+> 	clients should GET /username/plan/settings before presenting the plan update form
+		so that you can provide the appropriate parameters

-	if the plan is traditional-style, clients should get the content of the current plan (with an accept header "unprocessed") to present in the update form.
+> 	if the plan is traditional-style, clients should get the content of the current plan
+		(with an accept header "unprocessed") to present in the update form.

-	clients should GET /plan/_planname_ on response to refresh the view
+> 	clients should GET /plan/_planname_ on response to refresh the view

 #### Removing a Plan or Entry ########
 DELETE /plan/_planname_
 DELETE /plan/_planname_/entry/_entryid_

+SUCCESS:
-SUCCESS: 205 Reset Content
+>     205 Reset Content
+FAILURE:
-FAILURE: 403 Forbidden if the writer cannot update that plan
+>     403 Forbidden if the writer cannot update that plan
-         404 Not Found if the plan or entry does not exist
+>     404 Not Found if the plan or entry does not exist

 notes:
-	clients should GET /plan/_planname_ on response to refresh the view
+> 	clients should GET /plan/_planname_ on response to refresh the view

 ### User Info / Whois ##
 #### Getting User Info ######
 GET /info/_username_

+SUCCESS:
-SUCCESS: 200 OK, bio or other whois content as the body
+>     200 OK, bio or other whois content as the body
+FAILURE:
-FAILURE: 404 Not Found if the user has no bio/info stored
+>     404 Not Found if the user has no bio/info stored
-         403 Forbidden if the reader is not allowed
+>     403 Forbidden if the reader is not allowed
-         400 Bad Request if the user does not exist
+>     400 Bad Request if the user does not exist

+notes:
+> 	use the accept header to indicate the desired plan formatting.
+	(plaintext, html, unprocessed)

+> 	a server may respond with 400 Bad Request for specifically blocked readers to protect
+		user privacy, but should always use 403 Forbidden for nonspecific blocking such as crossnode bans.

 ### Watched List ###